-In this article we run through a number of the most common tips we give to customers when they call about one off collections.
+In this part of the blog, we run through a number of the most common tips we give to customers when they call about one-off collections.

 Can you utilise the Council hard rubbish removal service?

-It is worth checking if your local council can provide the service free of charge: as per the Adelaide City Council website Hard waste section:
+It is worth checking if your local council can provide the service free of charge as stated by the Adelaide City Council website Hard waste section:

-Can I get free cardboard collection for very small quantities?
+Can I get a free cardboard collection for very small quantities?

 The international price for recycled cardboard has fallen in recent years due to the global economy and slowing trade.

-Cardboard rebates currently are rarely above $50 per tonne in Australia for baled cardboard i.e. very large amounts.
+Cardboard rebates currently are rarely above $50 per tonne in Australia for baled cardboard – very large amounts.
 This rebate can help cancel out the collection charge.

-In many instances – we suggest that a client bring the cardboard to a council recycling facility themselves – as they will take it for free.
+In these instances, a collection cost has to be charged to compensate for the time of a truck and manpower.
+And, in many instances, we suggest that a client bring the cardboard to a council recycling facility themselves as they will take it for free.